 All the species (except P. marneffi) show the following similar features:

-The vegetative structure of Penicillium comprises of the following elements.
+The vegetative structure of Penicillium comprises the following elements.

-The members of genus Penicillium generally comprise of conidial chains on the flask-like phialides.
-These are having a diameter of 2.5-5 µm.
+The members of the genus Penicillium generally comprise conidial chains on the flask-like phialides.
+Conidia possess a diameter of 2.5-5 µm.
 The conidial spores or conidiospores exist as round and unicellular cells.
-It has an arrangement in bicipital succession.
+The spore cells generally have an arrangement in bicipital succession.

 Some of the interesting facts are given below:

-Penicillium is a term derived from a Latin word “Penicillus” which means paintbrush as its structure is very much similar like a paintbrush.
-Penicillin was the first antibiotic introduced by a scientist named Alexander Fleming, which he isolated from the species (Penicillium notatum).
+Penicillium is a term derived from the Latin word Penicillus (means paintbrush), as its structure is very similar to a paintbrush.
+Penicillin was the first antibiotic introduced by Alexander Fleming, which he isolated from the species (P. notatum).

-The growth of Penicillium species is the common cause of fruits and vegetable decay and one of the primary reason of post-harvest losses.
-It can also affect the economy, as it may even grow on fabrics, leather, wood etc.
+The growth of Penicillium species is the common cause of fruits and vegetable decay and one of the primary reason for post-harvest losses.
+It can also affect the economy, as it may grow on fabrics, leather, wood etc.

-It can grow on a variety of foodstuffs (commonly fruits and vegetables) and results to cause of food spoilage.
-Some of the Penicillium strains produce mycotoxins that may cause various allergic reactions.
+It can grow on various foodstuffs (commonly fruits and vegetables) and may consequence food spoilage.
+Some of the P. species produce mycotoxins, which may cause various allergic reactions.

-Example: P. verrucosum releases ochratoxin-A mycotoxin that shows nephrotoxic (kidney damage) and carcinogenic effects (cancer).
+Example: P. verrucosum releases ochratoxin-A mycotoxin, which shows nephrotoxic (kidney damage) and carcinogenic effects (cancer).

-Some of the strains are harmful to the humankind and the economy of our country.
-Still, few are also crucial in the field of industrial field, medicine, food microbiology, bio-deterioration etc. Penicillium strains play an essential role in the commercial production of cheese, organic acids and antibiotics.
+Some of the strains are harmful to humankind and the economy of our country.
+Still, few are also crucial in the industrial field, medicine, food microbiology, bio-deterioration.
+P. species play an essential role in the commercial production of cheese, organic acids and antibiotics.

 One of the easiest ways to identify Penicillium species is through the branching pattern of the conidiophore.
-The conidiophores give rise to the secondary branches (Metullae) that further give rise to the tertiary branches (Phialides or Sterigmata), which makes it distinct from the other groups of fungi.
+The conidiophores give rise to the secondary branches (metullae) that further give rise to the tertiary branches (phialides or sterigmata), making them distinct from the other groups of fungi.